ingageco/capacitor-site/pages/docs/android/troubleshooting.md

 # Troubleshooting Android Issues

-<p class="intro">Creating a 100% perfect native management tool is nearly impossible, and sooner or later you'll run into various issues with some part of the Android workflow.</p>
+Creating a 100% perfect native management tool is nearly impossible, and sooner or later you'll run into various issues with some part of the Android workflow.

-<p class="intro">This guide attempts to document common Android issues with possible solutions.</p>
+This guide attempts to document common Android issues with possible solutions.

 ## Android Toolbox